 - high-risk drinking (e.g., pre-gaming, taking shots, playing drinking games, blacking out, drinking alone).

 Sometimes, a person’s gut instinct or intuition can be the best cue that a problem exists.

 The next step is interpreting the situation as a problem in need of intervention.

-- Is the person acting drunk as a joke, or are they actually intoxicated?
+- Is the person acting drunker than they are, or are they actually intoxicated?

-- Are the two people standing close together being affectionate, or is one being intimidating or aggressive towards the other?
+- Are people who are standing close together being consensually affectionate, or is one being intimidating or aggressive towards the other?